HugoQwQ/OpenUtils/README.md

 OpenUtils is a **Minecraft utility mod** created to provide a **stable collection of common gameplay utilities** in a community where utility mods are frequently deleted, abandoned, or locked behind closed distribution.

+> [!WARNING]
+> OpenUtils is provided as-is and used at your own risk.
+Some modules may be controversial; all are optional and restricted to behavior technically possible in vanilla Minecraft.

 ---

 ## Why OpenUtils Exists